openlawteam/tribute-contracts/docs/adapters/Template.md

 ## Adapter workflow

-Describe the entire process, interactions and routines covered/executed by this Adapter.
+An overview of the entire process executed by Adapter functions, the main interactions and routines covered/executed.

 ## Adapter configuration

 Specify which additional configurations are required to make this adapter work.
-For instance: needs access to the DAO member, needs access to the DAO Bank, relies on Adapter X, Y and Extension Z.
+For instance: needs access to the DAO members, needs access to the DAO Bank, relies on Adapter X, Y and Extension Z.

 DAORegistry Access Flags: `SUB_FROM_BALANCE`, ....